wenvit/launch_school_py110/small_problems/easy1/string_to_signed_number.md

      the power of 0.
 Store the results of these calculations in a list.
 5. Sum the integers in the list.

+# Revised Algorithm After Reviewing LS Solution
+1. If signed number string starts with a + or - character, strip off the sign and pass remaining digits to the original string_to_integer function from previous problem.
+2. If number string doesn't start with a + or -, pass the string as is to the string_to_integer function.
+3. Return the return value from string_to_integer as is (positive) number if number string starts with + or no sign.
+4. Return the negative of the return value from string_to_integer if string starts with - character.